backstage/backstage/.changeset/curvy-icons-peel.md

 '@backstage/plugin-badges-backend': patch
 ---

-Removing the authentication middleware as it's not used
+Removing the authentication middleware from the obfuscated routes, as it doesn't do what it's supposed to do.